 Lithuanian first appeared in print in the form of a catechism in 1547.
 The first Lithuanian dictionary was printed during the 17th century.
 Between 1864 and 1904 the printing and teaching of Lithuanian was banned - Russian, Polish, Belarusian or Latin had to be used instead.
 After this ban was lifted in 1904, there was a resurgence of Lithuanian literature.

 Lithuanian is the state language of Lithuania and one of the official languages of the European Union (EU).
-It is also recognised as a minority language in Poland.
+It is also recognized as a minority language in Poland.